serradura/u-case/README.md

 [⬆️ Back to Top](#table-of-contents-)

-#### Is it possible to define a custom result type without a block?
+#### Is it possible to define a custom type without a result data?

 Answer: Yes, it is possible.
-But this will have special behavior because the result data will be a hash with the given type as the key and true as its value.
+But this will have special behavior because the result data will be a hash with the given type as the key and `true` as its value.

 ```ruby
 class Multiply < Micro::Case